The Brooklyn Tower at 9 DeKalb Tops Out—Taking the Crown as Brooklyn’s First Supertall Skyscraper

 SHoP Architects is a New York-based global design leader, with iconic projects completed or underway across more than 72 million square feet on five continents.
 SHoP takes a high-performance approach to design and planning that introduces definitive new and enduring architecture to the great city skylines and streetscapes.
 The innovative practice forefronts the activation of dynamic public spaces, the use of technology to imaginatively reinterpret authentic building materials, a results-driven sustainability imperative and an emphasis on the research and deployment of adaptive methods of project delivery.
 Notable projects include Brooklyn’s Barclays Center, the American Copper Buildings and the supertall residential tower 111 West 57th Street in Manhattan, the new Uber Headquarters in San Francisco, the recently opened Collins Arch complex in Melbourne, Fulbright University Vietnam, Codrico Tower Rotterdam, and multiple diplomatic facilities including in Milan and Bangkok, under a Design Excellence contract with the U.S. Department of State.
 The diverse and trendsetting work of the firm has been widely celebrated with a variety of honors, among them the Smithsonian’s National Design Award for Architecture.
 In 2021, SHoP through the ESOP process became a 100-percent employee-owned company—furthering a commitment to a culture of innovation and the next-generation practice of architecture.

 Melding timeless craft with modern technology, Gachot creates work with a refined aesthetic and radical sense of place.
 Simplicity, elegance and acute attention to detail are the guiding values.
 Every project is treated as a unique expression rather than the vehicle for a rigid aesthetic.
-The studio was founded by John and Christine Gachot as a collaborative environment with service as its core principle.
-The team brings together diverse skills in real estate development, art direction and interior design to overcome the constraints of physical space and deliver thoughtful, project-specific products.
+The studio was founded by John and Christine Gachot as a collaborative practice with service as its core principle.
+The team brings together diverse skills in real estate development, art direction and interior design to create thoughtful environments.

 K&CO, founded by Krista Ninivaggi in 2014, is a boutique interior design studio recently merged into the global firm, Woods Bagot.
 The interior design team is directed by Ninivaggi, who serves as a visual thought leader for a range of forward-thinking clients, from lawyers to DJs.
 She and her team specialize in the cross section between interiors and architecture—carrying rich conceptual designs into the programming, material selection, and furniture design.
 The attention to detail instills even the largest projects with a boutique feel.
 The studio works in a highly collaborative approach with clients by learning from their business practices and users to best address their needs.
 Whether in new or existing structures, the team strives to create immersive environments that satisfy the senses, layering tactical and visual experiences for richer and more diverse spaces.
 From welcoming residential spaces to progressive workplaces to conceptual hospitality programming, the team’s spaces promote new and unexpected interactions, with the aim of fostering a broader range of unexpected collaborations and innovations.